Preventing Climate Change

 Climate change risk management system (diagram)

 NST identifies the risks and opportunities resulting from climate change at the Environment Meeting, and operates an effective PDCA (plan, do, check, act) management cycle in order to carry out improvements.
 For identification, analysis, assessment, and action in response to climate change risks and opportunities, an internal cross-organizational project team (hereafter, the “TCFD Action Study Team”) has been established and is conducting studies.
-The ESG Committee considers and discusses the risks and opportunities which were identified by the TCFD Action Study Team, and then reports the results for discussion by the Management Meeting and Board of Directors.
+The Sustainability Committee considers and discusses the risks and opportunities which were identified by the TCFD Action Study Team, and then reports the results for discussion by the Management Meeting and Board of Directors.

 Indexes and targets